Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Introduction

-Canopy height prediction is a key component of forest monitoring, as it provides insights into stand structure, biomass, regeneration dynamics, and disturbance impacts~\citep{lang2023high}.
-Although this task is not new \citep{simard2011mapping}, the methods and spatial resolutions involved have evolved substantially over time.
-While early approaches relied on coarse to medium resolution imagery combined with traditional machine learning models such as Random Forests~\citep{morin2023estimation,AHMED201589, WANG201624}, more recent works have shown that deep learning methods can predict canopy structure at much finer spatial resolutions, substantially improving height prediction accuracy~\citep{11095116}.
+To overcome the lack of temporal information and spatial discontinuity, these LiDAR datasets are used in conjunction with satellite image series to produce temporally continuous maps.
+The methods and spatial resolutions involved have evolved substantially over time.
+While early approaches relied on coarse to medium resolution imagery combined with traditional machine learning models such as Random Forests~\citep{morin2023estimation,AHMED201589, WANG201624}, more recent works have shown that deep learning methods using high resolution (HR) open access satellite data from missions such as Sentinel-1 and Sentinel-2, at 10-20~m of resolution, can predict canopy structure with greater accuracy~\citep{lang2023high, essd-15-4927-2023, BECKER2023269}.
+These methods can produce annual maps, thereby increasing the frequency of forest monitoring.
+To overcome the limits of the 10~m spatial resolution, recent studies use very high-resolution (VHR) commercial imagery such as PlanetScope~\citep{doi10.1126_sciadv.adh4097}, Maxar~\citep{TOLAN2024113888}, or SPOT-6/7~\citep{11095116}.
+However, acquiring VHR imagery remains expensive; therefore, training models at national scales is often impractical and costly.

-Moreover, forest dynamics are increasingly studied in their temporal context~\citep{https://doi.org/10.1111/1365-2745.13989}, as analyzing changes over time is essential for understanding regrowth patterns, disturbance impacts, and long-term structural evolution.
-However, detecting small, subtle temporal changes remains particularly challenging, even though such early signals often mark the onset of potentially irreversible processes~\cite{Liu2019}.
-Therefore, enhancing canopy height prediction at fine spatial resolution and at frequent intervals remains an open challenge, especially in rapidly changing forest ecosystems where small-scale dynamics carry important ecological significance.
+In France, several models have been proposed to map tree height across the territory using LiDAR as reference data.
+For instance, FORMS-T~\citep{SCHWARTZ2025114959} uses yearly median composites of Sentinel-1 and Sentinel-2 imagery and GEDI LiDAR data as reference to predict canopy structure at 10~m resolution over the French metropolitan territory.
+In contrast, Open-Canopy~\citep{11095116} relies on a single VHR SPOT-6/7 image combined with LiDAR HD to map fine-scale canopy height at 1.5~m, also over the French metropolitan territory.

-To monitor canopy evolution across large territories over time, researchers increasingly rely on satellite imagery as a practical source of information~\citep{rs_forest}.
-While low- to medium-resolution data are freely available and provide broad spatial and temporal coverage, acquiring high-resolution reference data remains expensive and is often limited in availability \citep{10.1093/forestry/cpad024}.
-Therefore, training models directly on very high–resolution (VHR) imagery at regional or national scales is often impractical and costly.
+Among other recent models that could be used in France, the Global Canopy Height (GCH) Model~\citep{lang2023high} can be named.
+It provides global 10~m canopy height estimates using GEDI LiDAR as a reference and a single-date Sentinel-2 image, combined with coordinate encoding to identify geographical zones as an input.